 Everybody has their preferences but it is a known fact that the rarer the better, especially compared to a hockey puck of a well-done steak.
 In this case, you want a thick steak that allows you to get a beautiful crust without it overcooking in the middle.
 We recommend a thickness of 1.5 inches or more.
 Next, you want marbling, which constitutes strains of fat within the met.
 This might sound a little unappealing but this is what gives the steak the most flavor and also influences its tenderness.
 This is also what differentiates USDA Prime with USDA Select, and you can tell by their price difference that Prime should be better than Select.
 Lastly, the top steak cuts usually come from the loin since it tends to be so tender and flavorful.
 These usually consists of the T-Bone, Porterhouse, Rib Eye, Filet Mignon, and so on.
 Yes, these tend to be on the higher end of the price spectrum, but they are totally worth it.

 But if you are looking for an affordable, and tasty steak I would recommend a tri-tip.
 This cut is actually my all time favorite when it comes to steaks because of its unique flavor.
 This cut comes from from the bottom tip of the sirloin which can be found in the loin.
-Most commonly tri-tip is marinaded but this steak will blow your tastebuds if you season and char the outside right and slow cook the inside to a beautiful medium-rare.
+Most commonly tri-tip is marinaded but this steak will blow your taste buds if you season and char the outside right and slow cook the inside to a beautiful medium-rare.
 Check out our Delicious Tri-Tip Recipe to learn more about our favorite steak cut.
 This also goes great in sandwiches with our Premium BBQ Sauces!

 The Best Cut to Slow Cook

 I think any cut of beef can be slow cooked to perfection, and we even went into the benefits on cooking every steak this way.
 But there are a couple cuts that shouldn't be cooked any other way, and those are the brisket and short ribs.
 Both these cuts are really tough and contain a good amount of fat, so slow cooking will ensure it ends up melting in your mouth with so much flavor.
 We recommend smoking these cuts, but any slow cooking method would do.
-Check out our favorite smokers and slow cookers (which are actually on sale at the moment)!

 The Best Cut to Braise (AKA Pot Roast)